siran/writing/posts/_drafts/The PNP Theory of Cause and Effect.md

   - Scalar Field Theory
   - Z2 Invariant
   - Emergent Time
+abstract: |
+  We derive causality from first principles within the Point–Not–Point (PNP) framework.
+At its core lies the topological irreducibility of the fundamental $\nu=1$ mode: the simplest closed oscillation of a scalar field $U$ exhibiting a $\pi$ phase inversion.
+This $\mathbb{Z}_2$ invariant enforces loop persistence and forbids extinction without a phase slip.
+From this, we prove that such a mode cannot remain static, formalizing cause–effect not as a postulate, but as the inevitable action of the field propagator on a persistent topological sector.
+We further extend this result to suggest that stress gradients in the conserved flow induce gravitation-like dynamics for configurations whose energy density exhibits vortex-like decay.
+status: Pre-Print
 license: CC BY 4.0
 ---

 ## 1. Introduction

-In standard formulations of physics, causality is assumed as a primitive ordering of events — time exists, and things move through it.
+In standard formulations of physics, causality is assumed as a primitive ordering of events —time exists, and things move through it.
 In the Point–Not–Point (PNP) framework, we invert this relationship.
 We propose that causality emerges from **Topology**: specifically, from the requirement that a non-trivial field configuration must evolve to maintain its structural integrity.

 We show that a minimally nontrivial loop of the scalar field $U$